CollegeBoreal/INF1089-200-21H-02/P.Projets/300117314/README.md

 ##

-## :three: Printing the result of our automation when it's done:
+## :four: Printing the result of our automation when it's done:

 :star: This set of commands helps us to finish the execution and to verify which configuration is done at the end of executing the scrip: